 Firstly, no matter if it is a mechanical movement or a quartz movement, they both tick, but they do so in different ways.

-And secondly, Rolex has actually made quartz watches back in the days.
+And secondly, Rolex actually made quartz watches back in the day.

 Rolex quartz watches vs mechanical watches

 Explained in the most basic form, there are two types of watch movements: mechanical and quartz.

 The key visual difference is the ticking ”hacking” second hand on the quartz watch.

 What a quartz second-hand does is moves in jerks as the electronic oscillator inside keeps time.
 This goes for more or less all quartz watches (except for a few exceptions).

 To go into nerd details, a mechanical movement has a balance wheel that interacts with a lever escapement to control the rate of the watch.
 Since a watch movement moves, it will make a “tick” sound.
 How loud that tick is will depend on a wide variety of factors, but the fact is that there are going to be pieces of metal hitting pieces of synthetic rock, and that’s going to make a sound.
 But Rolex watches mostly won’t tick as loud as a quartz watch.

 Quartz watches started appearing on the market in the 1970s, and this caused what is known as the quartz crisis.
 This is a term used in the watchmaking industry, referring to the economic upheavals caused by the advent of quartz watches in the 1970s and early 1980s, which largely replaced mechanical watches around the world due to being significantly cheaper to make and technically more accurate than mechanical timepieces.